cheemajagdeep42/JbHiFi-UI/README.md

     >  On **PROD**, all API keys are stored securely in **AWS Systems Manager – Parameter Store**.

 4. **Start the .NET backend on local** (Dockerized):
+   Clone the backend repository and follow its instructions:
+   📁 Repo Link: weatherForecast-backEnd
     ```bash
     docker-compose up --build
     ```